shonaka/EEG-neural-decoding/README.md

 # EEG-neural-decoding
 EEG neural decoding for lower limb during gait using machine learning and neural networks

-When the paper is published, the code along with demo data to replicate the results will be published here.
+When the paper is published, the code will be published here shortly.

+The data can be accessed via Scientific Data: https://www.nature.com/articles/sdata201874